TerryV8/click-count/docs/source_control_management.md

 Specially, I used Git and Github to manage the source code and the versioning.

 Some Git commands:
-- To create a new branch
+- To create a new branch:
 ```console
 $ git checkout -b new_feature
 ```